 Administration supports the faculty and staff to allow teachers to perform to the optimal level.
 An observation of each teacher is performed at least annually.
-A Director of Exceptional Learners coordinates the development of the IEP each year with the local school district, parents and St. Ignatius educators.
-The Exceptional Learners Office handles scholarship paperwork and serves as a resource for parents.
-An Inclusion Coordinator maintains compliance with the district of residence.
-She coordinates the schedule of the building's IEP meetings with the IEP team and the districts of residence to ensure that annual reviews are conducted on time.
+The Director of Inclusion Services coordinates the development of the IEP each year with the local school district, parents and St. Ignatius educators.
+The Inclusion Office handles scholarship paperwork and serves as a resource for parents.
+The Director maintains compliance with the district of residence, coordinating the schedule of the building's IEP meetings with the IEP team and the districts of residence to ensure that annual reviews are conducted on time.
 Throughout the school year she updates the school's list of students with special needs ("Inclusion Load") that helps administration and the grade-level teams plan for special services and accommodations.
 Our school psychologist provides testing and diagnostic evaluation for students.
 She may counsel parents and teachers on the services and aspects of educating a student with a disability as well as provide direct services to students.
 Nursing support is another benefit at St. Ignatius.
 A full time nurse will dispense medications as directed by a physician and provide monitoring of medical conditions as needed.